ilittlebig/easy-auth/README.md

 ```

 #### Verify TOTP
 Verifies a Time-based One-Time Password (TOTP) code, typically used for Multi-Factor Authentication (MFA).
-This function checks the code provided by the user and returns a result indicating whether the verification was successful or not.
+Checks the code provided by the user and returns a result indicating whether the verification was successful or not.

 The result object includes:
 - `status`: `"SUCCESS"` if the verification was successful, or `"ERROR"` if it failed.